Jefferson and Powell station

-Jefferson and Powell station is a light rail station in the Fisherman's Wharf district of San Francisco, California, serving the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+Jefferson and Powell station is a streetcar station in the Fisherman's Wharf district of San Francisco, California, serving the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on Jefferson Street at Powell Street.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 The stop is located within walking distance of Pier 41, which has ferry service from Golden Gate Ferry, San Francisco Bay Ferry, as well as services targeted at tourists sightseeing and making trips out to Alcatraz Island.
 The stop is also served by the route bus, plus the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.